 How Much Do Gorillas Eat?

 Gorillas are big animals and an adult gorilla can eat as much as 27 kilograms (60 pounds) of vegetation in a single day.
-Generally, the bigger the gorilla, the more it eats to meet the energy needs of a big body.
+Generally, the bigger the gorilla, the more it eats to meet the energy needs of its big body.

 In a family of gorillas, the biggest gorilla is usually the dominant silverback, and he eats the most in the group.